lvitters/RAYARRAY/README.md

 ![RAYARRAY-1](./img/SDIM4040.JPG)

 The array of nodes are connected in a fully customizable grid.
-The grid is connected by aluminium tubes that carry power to the nodes, which are connected to them via four AUX ports per node.
+The grid is connected by 35mm aluminium tubes that act as jumpers to carry 5V of power, which are connecting the nodes via a 1/4'' jack on each of the four sides.

 <br>